 The owners of the place were really friendly.
 They invited us to have some raki, followed by some snacks with coffee.
 And we talked to an old lady who was visiting them, she told us all about how she met her husband and moved to Ohrid for him.
 She was really entertaining and reminded me of one of my grandmother’s sisters.

 We took an afternoon nap because we had an early morning with Matka Canyon.
-When we woke up, Simon and I saw a lovely sunset from the balcony then joined Ana and Tim for a walk on the beach.
+When we woke up, Simon and I saw a lovely sunset over the lake from the balcony then joined Ana and Tim for a walk on the beach.

 In the end, we walked all the way to the next village, Peshtani.
 It was already dark outside when we found a nice place to have dinner.
 We came across Kaj Mestono, a quiet and intimate restaurant by the lake, with lovely food.

-I remember being able to see fish in the shallow waters near our table and, a few metres away, a beautiful white swan.
+I remember being able to see fish in the shallow waters near our table and, a few meters away, a beautiful white swan.
 The sky was clear and the moon was rising slowly.

 We returned home quite late that night, by taxi.